How to Differentiate Instruction for Social Studies

-Social Studies is an incredible subject that can use differentiated instruction in multiple ways to help reach students with different learning abilities and interests.
-My goal is to provide you with simple explanations and examples of differentiated instruction in the social studies classroom.
+Social Studies is an incredible subject that allows teachers to differentiate instruction in multiple ways to help reach students with different learning abilities and interests.
+Below, are simple explanations and examples to help you differentiate instruction in the social studies classroom.

 What is differentiated instruction?